Art Hauser

-Arthur A. Hauser (born July 19, 1929) is an American former professional football player who was a defensive lineman n the National Football League (NFL) and the American Football League (AFL).
+Arthur A. Hauser (born July 19, 1929) is an American former professional football player who was a defensive lineman in the National Football League (NFL) and the American Football League (AFL).
 He played college football for the Xavier Musketeers.

 College career

 Hauser attended Xavier University in Cincinnati from 1950 to 1954 and played four seasons as a defensive tackle and special teams stalwart for the Musketeers.

 Professional career

-He played seven seasons for the Los Angeles Rams (1954–1957), Chicago Cardinals (1959), New York Giants (1959), Boston Patriots (1960), and Denver Broncos (1961).
+Hauser played seven seasons for the Los Angeles Rams (1954–1957), Chicago Cardinals (1959), New York Giants (1959), Boston Patriots (1960), and Denver Broncos (1961).

 Life after football

 Following his playing career, Hauser was an NFL scout for the Miami Dolphins and the Cincinnati Bengals.